minnn098/minnn098/README.md

 <br>
 - 😄 I'm a student who is interesting in computer science<br>
-- ⚡ Fun fact: I'm interest cybersecurity and abit about AI which more dynamic than a fix programmng can do, yet I'm still beginner<br>
+- ⚡ Fun fact:Have passion yet, I'm still beginner<br>
 - 🌱 I’m currently learning django
 <!---
 minnn098/minnn098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.